heptarch/heptarch.github.io/about.md

 <div style="text-align: right">Kim Stanley Robinson, <i>Green Mars</i>
 </div>

+"Saxifrage" means "stone breaker".
+These tiny, five-petalled flowers are the toughest and most northernmost growing plants on earth.
+By virtue of their pattern of growth, they split rocks and flourish in unlikely places; they are in the business of viriditas.
 This website is a place for me to collect my own thoughts on, and attempts at, viriditas.
 It's a place I'll try to ask (and answer) stupid questions, not be boring, wonder, celebrate, and if I'm